Elegido7/Asynchronous_Programming_Project/README.md

 Task 02:

 Awaiting a Call: Create an async function awaitCall that simulates fetching data from an API.
 Use await to wait for the API response and then log the data.

-Task 03:

-Handling Errors with Async/Await: Modify the awaitCall function to handle errors gracefully.
-If the API call fails, catch the error and log a user-friendly error message.

-Chaining Async/Await: Write a function chainedAsyncFunctions that calls three separate async functions sequentially.
-Each function should log a message after a delay of 1 second.
-Chain these functions using await.

 Task 04: